The following pages describe the functions of the setting menu in c:geo.

 |Send2cgeo||Offers a browser script to directly import Geocaches to c:geo by single click on the geocaching website on your PC.
 Take a look at the website of send2cgeo to learn more about this tool.|

 You can authorize c:geo to post on Twitter each time you send a log for a cache or trackable.
-After clicking on the
+After tapping on the

-To authorize to Twitter activate the service and click on
+To authorize to Twitter activate the service and tap on

 Below the authorization buttons you can modify the templates which are used to post a message on Twitter.
 This template uses the same Placeholder templates as in your logging signature.